CarGurus Header

 This second-generation Kia Soul takes the hatchback idea and adds sharper styling with a bit of SUV ambition.
 It’s front-wheel drive and doesn’t have the high ride height associated with SUVs, so don’t expect the 4x4 ruggedness you’d get with some versions of the Skoda Yeti, and it doesn’t even have the clever mud and snow traction settings of front-wheel drive crossovers such as the Peugeot 2008.
 Basically, despite the styling, it really is a straightforward hatchback.

-• The manual 1.6 CRDi diesel is the best model for most buyers.
+• If you want the best all-rounder: The manual 1.6 CRDi diesel is the best model for most buyers.
 It’s got the best balance of performance and efficiency, and it’s the most common model out there on the used market so it should be easy to find one that you like.
 Try and go for a ‘2’ - or what later became a Connect or Connect Plus trim after the 2016 facelift - since they’re well equipped and affordable to buy.

-• The Kia Soul is a good option if you’re looking for a first car for a learner or new driver.
+• If you want a first car for a learner or new driver: The Kia Soul is a good option.
 The high seating position and good visibility makes it easy to drive and give a sense of confidence, while the bright colours, distinctive style and good media connectivity and sound system will keep your novice motorist happy, too.
 The 1.6 petrol or diesel will be fine choices in terms of engine.
 More importantly, safety levels are good on every Soul.
 All of them got six airbags, traction control, rear parking sensors and daytime running lights.
 Having said that, it received a four star Euro NCAP rating back in 2014, and conventional alternatives such as a VW Golf – which has standard autonomous city braking – are safer still.

-• If you're after a second car for covering lots of short journeys to school, work and the shops, the Soul EV is a great bet.
+• If you're after a second car for covering lots of short journeys: the Soul EV is a great bet.
 It has a much nicer interior and touchscreen system than other electric cars such as the Nissan Leaf, and is more fun to drive as well as better looking.
-Buying any used EV also makes you eligible for the government OLEV grant that will reduce the cost of buying and fitting a home charger to as little as £350.

 Vicky Parrott